hyebrown/figdocknode/README.md

 ** technically unecessary since docker2 communicates with docker1 over docker's internal subnet ** but it's handy to hit docker1 from an external browser to confirm it's behavior ** http://<docker1's host OS ip address>:8000/
+* the 'pay off/proof' is displayed in the console near the bottom of the output from fighack.sh.
+* it should look something like this:

+docker2: response from docker1 [hello world from docker1]